Fine Feathers Make Fine Birds...Or So They Say

 The Hunter gave a very manly squeak as the half-second stability that had come from falling onto the thing, began to falter and fall backwards again.
 The noisy clatter turned into an out right cacophony of noise as the shelving unit landed heavily on it's nearest sibling, causing that one to fall as well.

-In less than ten seconds, the shop went from quiet to disaster zone, all manner of day to day objects smeared all over the place, the clerk roaring with hatred.
-Dean shot the angel a betrayed look as Castiel looked somewhat confused over the ruckus in that infuriatingly Cas-like way, before Dean made an executive decision.
+In less than ten seconds, the shop went from quiet to disaster zone, all manner of day to day objects smeared all over the walls and even on the ceiling, the clerk roaring with hatred.
+Dean shot the angel a betrayed look as Castiel looked somewhat puzzled over the ruckus in that infuriatingly Cas-like way, before Dean made an executive decision.

 Leaping to his feet, Dean booked it past him "Cas!
 Out!
 Now!"